Enjoy-Korea/help-center/src/pages/policies/guest_en.md

 - The review system is comprised of tenant feedback on rentals and responses from hosts.
 The purpose of this policy is to mutually respect and balance the rights of tenants and hosts, providing protection.
 - Tenants can write reviews within 3 days before the move-out date, and hosts have the option to respond to the comments left by tenants.
 - Tenant reviews are displayed on the website, and hosts cannot hide or delete them.
 If a review deletion is desired, the tenant must request it through a separate notification to the company.
 The company will then internally review the request for deletion.
 - Hosts are prohibited from releasing or coercing false reviews with the intention of raising or lowering the rental's rating.
-If the creation or encouragement of false reviews is confirmed, additional consequences may be imposed by EnkorStay.
+If the creation or encouragement of false reviews is confirmed, additional consequences may be imposed by EnkoStay.
 - Reviews containing the following characteristics will be subject to unnotified deletion after administrator verification:
   1. Explicit sexual expressions or profanity
   2. Content that is hostile, antisocial, or unethical targeting specific hosts or tenants
   3. Reviews that are unrelated to the rental and stay.

-## **8. Contact EnkorWithUs**
+## **8. Contact EnkoWithUs**

-If tenants or hosts have questions regarding the above clauses, they are advised to contact EnkorWithUs through the "Help" button on the website.
+If tenants or hosts have questions regarding the above clauses, they are advised to contact EnkoWithUs through the "Help" button on the website.